elucidium/elucidium.github.io/_pages/music.md

 - **[Pittsburgh Opera](https://www.pittsburghopera.org/)** (mobile app operator), **10/2019**, Pittsburgh, PA.
 Ran cues for curated content provided through the Pittsburgh Opera Mobile App during the company's run of *Don Giovanni*.
 - **Pittsburgh Festival Opera** (resident artist pianist), **06/2019 – 07/2019**, Pittsburgh, PA.
 Worked on multiple productions, as well as played piano for coachings, recitals, and cabarets in the Young Professional Artists Program.

-## Skills
+## skills I have

-- **Instruments:** piano (15+ yrs), violin (10+ yrs), mallet percussion (2 yrs in high school, primarily marimba), voice (3+ yrs, caveat: everything I know is second-hand knowledge from playing piano for many rehearsals and lessons, but I know enough to provide a healthy foundation and basic guidance to untrained vocalists at least in the context of musical theatre)
+### instruments
+- Piano (15+ years)
+- Violin (10+ years)
+- Mallet percussion (2 years in high school, primarily marimba)
+- Voice (3+ years, caveat: I have no formal training in vocal pedagogy but I've accrued a good amount of working knowledge over the years)

+### software
+- MainStage 3
+- Dorico Pro 3.5
+- Logic Pro
+- GarageBand
-- **Software:** MainStage, Dorico, Logic Pro, GarageBand, Audacity
+- Audacity

+### other
+- Music direction (see above)
+- Sightreading (high proficiency)
+- Conducting (1 year of coursework, plus practical experience working with the CMU All-University Orchestra and conducting pits for shows I music direct)
+- Arranging and transcription (I can transcribe by ear very quickly)
-- **Other:** conducting, music direction, sightreading (high proficiency), transcription, learning music quickly (some highlights: sightreading *Sweeney Todd*'s piano/vocal score for a full run and learning *The Turn of the Screw*'s reduced piano part in under two weeks), absolute pitch (I suppose this one is technically not a learned skill)
+- Absolute pitch (I suppose this one technically is not a learned skill...)

+## skills I would like to acquire
+- A more formalized knowledge of **vocal technique**, both in classical and contemporary contexts!
+Everything I currently know is secondhand from being in rehearsal rooms with people far more experienced than me.
+- A working knowledge of **orchestration**, as one of my passions is putting new theatre on its feet.
+- An understanding of **sound engineering** beyond the working knowledge I've picked up while music directing!

-## References
+## references

 References available upon [request](mailto:xun.ruiran@gmail.com).